 In doing some research about influenza, I came across the great Influenza Epidemic of 1918-1919.
 This happened during World War I and affected everyone on both sides of the ocean as well as across the world.
 It affected soldiers as well as citizens.
 It is estimated that 50 million people died during this epidemic.
 That is compared to the 16 million people who died during World War I.

-It is unlikely though that antibiotics would have been effective anyway during the epidemic of 1918.
+It is unlikely though those antibiotics would have been effective anyway during the epidemic of 1918.
 The influenza epidemic came in two phases.
 The first phase was less severe and most people recovered from it.
 It came in back a few months later and killed people within hours to a few days.
 Most people died from the fever and fluid filling their lungs which suffocated them.
 The disease affected people ages 20-40 the most.

 Doctors and scientists were at a loss at how to treat this influenza.
 They could not control or stop the disease.
 Remember, there was no Center for Disease Control at the time.
 That was not established until 1946.